Coalgebraic Infinite Traces and Kleisli Simulations: Introduction

 In the probabilistic setting, languages are naturally \emph{probability distributions} over words; and language inclusion refers to the pointwise order between probabilities.
 For example $\langfin(\mathcal{Z})=[b\mapsto \frac{1}{6},ba\mapsto \frac{1}{12},baa\mapsto \frac{1}{24},\ldots]$ and $\langfin(\mathcal{W})=[b\mapsto \frac{1}{2},ba\mapsto \frac{1}{4},baa\mapsto \frac{1}{8},\ldots]$; since the former assigns no greater probabilities to all the words, we say that the finite language of $\mathcal{Z}$ is \emph{included} in that of $\mathcal{W}$.
 This quantitative notion of trace inclusion is also useful in verification: it gives e.g.\ an upper bound for the probability for something bad.

-Finally, the \emph{infinite} languages for probabilistic systems call for measure-theoretic machinery since, in most of the cases, any infinite word gets assigned the probability $0$ (which is also the case in $\mathcal{Z}$ and $\mathcal{W}$).
+Finally, the \emph{infinitary} languages for probabilistic systems call for measure-theoretic machinery since, in most of the cases, any infinite word gets assigned the probability $0$ (which is also the case in $\mathcal{Z}$ and $\mathcal{W}$).
 Here it is standard to assign probabilities to \emph{cylinder sets} rather than to individual words; see e.g.~\cite{baier08principlesof}.
-An example of a cylinder set is $\{aw\mid w\in\{b,c\}^{\omega}\}$.
-The language $\langinf(\mathcal{Z})$ assigns $\frac{2}{3}$ to it, while $\langinf(\mathcal{W})$ assigns $0$; therefore we do not have \emph{infinite} language inclusion from $\mathcal{Z}$ to $\mathcal{W}$. \end{myexample}
+An example of a cylinder set is $\{aw\mid w\in\{a,b,c\}^{\omega}\}$.
+The language $\langinf(\mathcal{Z})$ assigns $\frac{2}{3}$ to it, while $\langinf(\mathcal{W})$ assigns $0$; therefore we do not have \emph{infinitary} language inclusion from $\mathcal{Z}$ to $\mathcal{W}$. \end{exa}